Can I Qualify For SSD?

 You should file for benefits as soon as you become disabled, if your condition is expected to last at least 12 months.
 The Social Security Administration can take years to decide disability claims.

-If you are disabled in Buffalo, the Social Security Administration will not consider your family’s need.
+If you are disabled in Amherst, the Social Security Administration will not consider your family’s need.
 The decision is primarily medical.
 Contact Pashler & Devereaux for your free initial consultation today.
 A disability attorney can advise you on everything you will need to do to ensure you receive what you are legally entitled to.

 At What Stage In The Application Process Should I Contact A Disability Attorney?

 A disability attorney can help you at any stage in the disability application process, including the initial application.
 We are experienced disability attorneys familiar with how the Social Security Administration makes decisions.
-If you are in western New York or Buffalo, put our knowledge of disability law to work for you.
+If you are in western New York or Amherst, put our knowledge of disability law to work for you.

 I Received A Denial Of My Reconsideration, Should I Speak To You About A Hearing?